 Patent attorneys will of course encourage you to get a patent as soon as possible, because this is how they make their money.
 It makes no difference to them if your product actually makes it to market, since they make the same money whether your product is a success or a failure.

-Inventors and new entrepreneurs also think a patent should be the first step because they place too much value on an unproven product idea.
+Inventors and new entrepreneurs also think a patent should be the first step because they usually place too much value on an unproven product idea.

 On the other hand, if you ask experienced entrepreneurs who have previously brought products to market, you will get a totally different answer.